Crypto Lending Insurance

 DeFi insurance does not work like that.
 It offers protection to each investor using a DeFi application.
 Yet, the insurance products on offer can also work for CeFi platforms.

-There is a long list of insurance products within the DeFi space.
+There is a long list of insurance products in the DeFi space.
 Some examples include insurance policies for smart contract failure and parity multi-sig wallet issues.
 DAO hacks, collateral protection for crypto-backed loans, and crypto wallet insurance are others.
 But, DeFi insurance is not available in cases of exchange hacks.

 Conclusion